Eating Chicken During Pregnancy

-Chicken does not have any harmful substance or mineral which is not suitable for a pregnant woman and is considered to be a safe food during pregnancy.
+Chicken does not have any harmful substance or mineral that is unsuitable for a pregnant woman and is considered to be a safe food during pregnancy.

-The only risk associated with chicken is because of the infection causing bacteria Listeria.
-This is found in contaminated chicken and causes an infection known as Listeriosis.
-Listeriosis in pregnant women increases the risk of preterm delivery, miscarriages, infection in the newborn or even premature death.
+The only risk associated with chicken is the infection-causing bacteria called Listeria.
+It is found in contaminated chicken, and it causes an infection known as Listeriosis.
+Listeriosis in pregnant women increases the risk of preterm delivery, miscarriages, infection in the newborn, or even premature death.
 As per studies, 22% of pre-natal listeriosis cases result in neonatal deaths.

-The cases of listeria infection in a pregnant woman are not common.
-However, pregnant women are more prone to any disease or infection than normal women.
+The cases of Listeria infections in pregnant women are not common.
+However, pregnant women are more prone to any disease or infection than women who aren’t pregnant.

 This bacteria cannot survive in temperatures higher than 160 degrees Fahrenheit.
-That is why it is advised to cook the chicken above this temperature before eating it to eliminate the bacteria.
-A pregnant woman should only consume well-cooked chicken and avoid consumption of raw or semi-cooked chicken.
+That is why it is advisable to cook the chicken above this temperature before eating it, in order to eliminate the bacteria.
+A pregnant woman should only consume well-cooked chicken and avoid the consumption of raw or semi-cooked chicken.

-Mothers-to-be should also avoid deli meat which is used in the preparation of sandwiches, burgers and other instant food items.
-This is because there are high chances of contamination of chicken at the time of processing of deli meat.
+Mothers-to-be should also avoid deli meat that is used in the preparation of sandwiches, burgers, and other instant food items.
+This is because there are high chances that the chicken has been contaminated during the processing of the deli meat.

-It is advised to consult your doctor before deciding to include any food item in the dietary plan at the time of pregnancy.
+It is best to consult your doctor before deciding to include any food item in your diet at the time of pregnancy.

 Also Read: Consuming Fish during Pregnancy